Kong/docs.konghq.com/app/konnect/network-resiliency.md

 ### Can I create a new data plane node when the connection is down?

 Yes.
-Starting in version 3.2, Kong Gateway can be configured to support configuring new data plane nodes in the event of a control plane outage.
+Starting in version 3.2, {{site.base_gateway}} can be configured to support configuring new data plane nodes in the event of a control plane outage.
 See [How to Configure Data Plane Resilience](/gateway/latest/kong-enterprise/cp-outage-handling/) for more information.